Peligrietzer/feral_machines/posts/defrag-0.md

 - [trans women are women](https://www.theroot.com/trans-women-are-women-this-isn-t-a-debate-1793202635)

-which certainly has the same logical form as "men aren't women" (which looks like its reactionary counterpart), and which has the syntactic form of a tautology, as much as "red apples are apples" does.
+which sort of logically _resembles_ "men aren't women" (which looks like its reactionary counterpart), and which has the syntactic form of a tautology, as much as "red apples are apples" does.
 But I think that the analogy is ultimately superficial.
 Those who assert this statement generally *do not*